-The CARE Project consists of a series of research studies with the goals of developing and validating new measures of children's attitudes about their relationships with boys and girls and assessing attitudes and their social and academic correlates at a range of ages from kindergarten through college.
+The CARE Project is a series of research studies that aims to develop and validate new measures of children's attitudes toward their relationships with other boys and girls.
+It assesses how these attitudes affect social and academic achievement from kindergarten through college.

 Fostering Adolescent School Transitions (FAST)

-The FAST Study examines the interplay between peer relationships, gender identity, and adjustment during the transition to middle school.
-The social relational context of the middle school transition is given particular consideration in the FAST Study.
+The FAST Study examines the interplay between peer relationships, gender identity, and adjustment during the transition from elementary school to middle school.
+It particularly focuses on the social-relational context of this transition to better understand this age group.

-The APPLE Project is a federally-funded project (Institute of Education Science) with the goals of exploring the extent of gender segregation versus integration (inclusion) in coeducational 3-5th grade classrooms and the effects of variations in gender integration on social and academic outcomes.
+The APPLE Project is a federally-funded project (Institute of Education Science) with the goal of exploring the extent of gender segregation versus integration (inclusion) in coeducational 3-5th grade classrooms.
+It also examines the effects of variations in gender integration on social and academic outcomes.

-The purpose of The Library Project is to work in collaboration with public libraries and other informal learning settings to support family engagement and children's learning and development.
-This is done through the development and evaluation of programs and initiatives and the identification and implementation of key strategies for supporting staff and engaging diverse families.
+The Library Project works in collaboration with public libraries and other informal learning institutions to engage families in their children's learning and development.
+By creating and evaluating programs and initiatives, the project identifies and implements key strategies for supporting educational staff and engaging diverse families.

-The purpose of Project Connect is to develop, test, and disseminate evidence-informed programs and products that support schools, families, and the community in helping individuals to build positive and effective connections with one another that promote successful learning, development, and well-being.
+The purpose of Project Connect is to develop, test, and disseminate evidence-informed programs and products that help schools, families and the community bring people together.
+By fostering positive and effective connections, Project Connect aims to promote successful learning, development, and well-being.